 COM Card Rules

-- A COM Card is valid only for the person identified.
+- COM Card is valid only for the person identified.

-- COM Cards are not transferable or refundable, and will be revoked if used by anyone else.
+- COM Card is not transferable or refundable and will be revoked if used by anyone else.

 - Your COM Card must be validated for each trip by showing the bus operator your card with a valid sticker each time you board the bus.

 - Your COM Card with a valid sticker must be presented to Marin Transit personnel for inspection upon request.